spikegpu/SaPLibrary/README.md

 The SpikeGPU library is built on top of CUSP and Thrust.

-More information available at http://spikegpu.sbel.org
+Additional information available at http://spikegpu.sbel.org.

 Directory structure
 -------------------